What can I do? – Prevention and early detection

 Skin checks / Full skin examination

-Most people in Queensland need full skin examination once year, and some higher risk individuals need more frequent skin checks.
+Most people in Queensland need full skin examination once every year or two, and some higher risk individuals need more frequent skin checks.

 Having regular skin checks by a doctor experienced in dermoscopy improves the chances of detecting skin cancers and melanomas at an earlier stage.
 The earlier a skin cancer or melanoma is detected, the smaller the scar and the better chance of a cure.